What’s new in gallbladder cancer research and treatment?

 One target of several newer drugs is tumor blood vessels.
 Gallbladder tumors need new blood vessels to grow beyond a certain size.
-The drug sorafenib (Nexavar®), which is already used for some liver cancers, works in part by hindering new blood vessel growth (angiogenesis).
-It is now being studied for use against gallbladder cancer.
-Bevacizumab (Avastin®), another drug that targets blood vessel growth, is also being studied against gallbladder cancer.
+Bevacizumab (Avastin®) and pazopanib (Votrient®) are examples of drugs that target blood vessel growth and are being studied against gallbladder cancer.

 Other new drugs have different targets.
 For example, EGFR is a protein found in high amounts on some cancer cells that helps them grow.
 Drugs that target EGFR have shown some benefit against several types of cancer.
-Some of these, including erlotinib (Tarceva®), cetuximab (Erbitux®), and lapatinib (Tykerb®), are now being studied for use in people with gallbladder cancer, usually in combination with chemotherapy or other targeted drugs.
+Some of these, such as cetuximab (Erbitux®) and lapatinib (Tykerb®), are now being studied for use in people with gallbladder cancer, usually in combination with chemotherapy or other targeted drugs.

 Drugs known as MEK inhibitors, such as trametinib (Mekinist®) and selumetinib, are also being studied for use against gallbladder cancer.